uavaustin/docs.uavaustin.org/guides/installation/src/git/github.md

 ```

 The `-m "<message>"` part sets our commit message.
 This allows others to know
 what changes were made on this commit.
+Quotations are important here.

 Lastly, we'll need to add our *add-cat-picture* branch to the remote
 repository.